Arrive in Oslo and spend the day exploring the historical and beautiful Norwegian capital.

 We also sail past the Seven Sisters mountain range – with peaks up to 1,100 m high.
 The story goes that seven beautiful troll sisters got caught out at sunrise and turned to stone, thus the seven beautiful peaks.UNESCO heritage

-During the night, the ship calls at Ålesund, Torvik and Måløy, but before we dock in Bergen, there is some fascinating scenery ahead of us.Glaciers and lush farmland
+During the night, the ship calls at Ålesund, Torvik and Måløy, as our voyage draws to a close.
+But before we dock in Bergen, there is some fascinating scenery ahead of us.Glaciers and lush farmland

 We sail through picturesque Nordfjord beneath Jostedal Glacier.
 This rugged coastal region features farms with fruit orchards and glacial fingers that stretch towards glistening lakes.
 In the morning, we call at Florø.Back to Bergen